 Another student who answered LIJC’s call to action was Jay Zamir-Khan.
 “I felt that perhaps so far in my law school career I haven’t really given back to my community as much as I could have.
 I hope in the future I can give back on a tax advisory basis, but I felt like now was the right time especially because of how hard everyone’s been hit.
 I can only imagine how hard it is for individuals that don’t have the same resources as we do.
 It’s evident by what we are seeing right now, and it’s evident by the calls we were making.”

-The cumulative efforts of Jay, Elizabeth, and three other LLS students: Sharon Ramirez, Selene Estrada-Villela, and Kimberly Protzel resulted in over 125 individuals from the LIJC client community being informed of the DRAI funds.
+The cumulative efforts of these and three other LLS students -- Sharon Ramirez, Selene Estrada-Villela and Kimberly Protzel -- resulted in more 125 individuals from the LIJC client community being informed of the DRAI funds.

 The law student volunteers walked small businesses through the process of how to correctly submit an EIDL application online as well as how to liaise with a bank that could submit a PPP application into the Small Business Administration (SBA).
 Remarkably, a dentist that Austin and his partner, Chloe Stepney (LLS ’19), supported was able to use a portion of funds to start that developing Personal Protective Equipment (PPE) such as respirator masks and face shields, using the same 3D printer in his practice for dental prosthetics and implant surgical guides..

-Emma Smizer, another LLS volunteer in the small business program realized that, “I thought anything could be found on Lexis.
+Emma Smizer, another LLS volunteer in the small business program, found the practical experience invaluable.
+“I thought anything could be found on Lexis.
 That I would just do the research, and find answers to questions, and that was just not the case.
 Because the CARES Act was so new, you had to read what was written as the statute itself and then ask other people how the law could be interpreted.
 The experience I gained volunteering was in trying to answer questions there aren’t clear answers for and help people navigate that uncertainty.”